rerun-io/rerun/docs/content/reference/migration-0-9.md

 Archetypes are a newly introduced concept in the data model to go alongside "Components" and "DataTypes."
 Archetypes represent common objects that are natively understood by the viewer, e.g. `Image` or `Points3D`.
 Every legacy logging API has been replaced by one (or more) new Archetypes.
-You can find all of the available archetypes in the [Archetype Overview](data_types/archetypes.md).
+You can find more information in the [Entity Component](../concepts/entity-component.md) section, and a list of available archetypes in the
+[Archetype Overview](data_types/archetypes.md).
 All Archetypes are part of the top-level `rerun` namespace.

 In practice, the changes are mostly demonstrated in the following example: